Reconstruction of Reionization History through Dispersion Measure of Fast Radio Bursts: Conclusions

 \section{Conclusions}

 In this paper we firstly use the auto-correlation power spectrum of DM measurement from mock FRB catalog to constrain the reionization history, which only need the rough redshift distribution of the catalog, instead of the precise redshift information of each source.
-In the instantaneous ``\texttt{tanh}'' model, different from the CMB data, which can only constrain the reionization redshift $z_{\rm re}$, the DM measurement from about $10^4$ FRBs {spanning 20\% of all sky} can provide very useful information on the transition shape of the reionization epoch, and significantly improve the constraints of the transition width $\Delta_z$ and the duration time $z_{\rm dur}$.
-We also check the redshift-asymmetric model and find that the DM measurement is very sensitive to the ionization fraction after the reionization transition time, which totally can not be done by the CMB data alone.
-The constraining power of DM power spectrum, with more detections of high-redshift FRBs, could be a helpful complementary measurement which significantly improves our understanding on the reionization history.
+In the instantaneous ``\texttt{tanh}'' model, different from the CMB data which can only constrain the reionization redshift $z_{\rm re}$, the DM measurement from about $10^4$ FRBs {spanning 20\% of all sky} can provide very useful information on the transition shape of the reionization epoch, and significantly improve the constraints of the transition width $\Delta_z$ and the duration time $z_{\rm dur}$.
+We also check the redshift-asymmetric model and find that the DM measurement is very sensitive to the ionization fraction after the reionization transition time, which can not be done by the CMB data alone.

+{Since the shot noise is proportional to $\sigma^2_{\rm host}/N$, smaller samples will induce a larger shot noise.
+We checked the results for $N=5000$ with ``\texttt{tanh}" model and uniform prior.
+The constraint is {$\Delta_z < 1.21$ (95\% C.L.) and the marginalized error is increased by 18.6\%}.
+Actually, Recent works (e.g. \citep{Hashimoto:2020dud}) show FRBs will be detected with SKA at a rate of $\sim 10^3-10^4~\rm (sky^{-1} day^{-1})$ and $\sigma_{\rm host} = 100 \rm pc/cm^3$ used in our work is very conservative.
+The signal to noise ratio will be much improved with the future surveys.
+Thus, this method could be a helpful complementary measurement which can significantly improve our understanding on the reionization history. }